Stock Trading Orders: Market, Limit, Day, Good Til Canceled (GTC)

 If you want to minimize transaction fees or ensure that all stocks are bought at a single price, you may want to place an All-or-None Order.

 This type of order basically allows you to get either the entire quantity of stock you requested or none at all.
-It instructs your broker not to execute the trade unless it can be done in a single transaction.
+It instructs your broker not to execute the trade unless it will be done in a single transaction.

 - 4. Day Order